Heart disease is the leading single cause of death in Tasmania, fuelled by high rates of smoking, diabetes, obesity and sedentary behaviour.

 Like many talented Tasmanian teenagers, Dr Adams had the opportunity to study interstate.

-“In hindsight, deciding to remain in Hobart and study at UTAS from a professional and personal standpoint was one the best decisions I ever made,” Dr Adams said.
+“In hindsight, deciding to remain in Hobart and study at the University of Tasmania from a professional and personal standpoint was one the best decisions I ever made,” Dr Adams said.

-He forged lifelong friendships, had family support while he studied, and his alma mater proved fruitful long after this graduation, when he won a generous scholarship to travel to the UK to work and study at St Thomas Hospital, London.
+He forged lifelong friendships, had family support while he studied, and his alma mater proved fruitful long after this graduation, when he won the Dr MG Ciezar Memorial Scholarship to travel to the UK to work and study at St Thomas Hospital, London.

-The prestigious institution is a worldwide centre for excellence in a heart procedure called Transcatheter aortic valve implantation (TAVI) that allows an interventional cardiologist to replace a patient’s aortic valve with keyhole surgery, without the need for a general anaesthetic.
+The prestigious institution is a worldwide centre for excellence in a heart procedure called transcatheter aortic valve implantation (TAVI).
+It allows an interventional cardiologist to replace a patient’s aortic valve with keyhole surgery, without the need for a general anaesthetic.

 It has been shown to have superior results for the elderly with severe aortic stenosis, compared to traditional surgical aortic valve replacement.